Wholteza/october-rating/README.md

 ### Deploying to firebase

-1. Build the react application, make sure you have your settings in place:
+1. Run the all in one command, make sure you are using the correct firebase project using `firebase --use` prior to running this:
     ```bash
-    yarn build
-    ```
-1. Deploy to firebase:
-    ```bash
-    firebase deploy
+    yarn deploy
     ```

 ### TODO